SDK UI & Core for iOS

 If you need to switch to the production mode, pass MockModeType.disabled / MockModeTypeDisabled as a value for the mockModeType parameter.

 You can also test payment processing in the test environment of the ecommpay payment platform.
-In this case, you should get access to the ecommpay test environment (it can be done via the company's website) and use the identifier and the secret key of the test project as values of the required parameters passed in the request to open the payment form.
+In this case, you should get access to the ecommpay test environment (it can be done via an application on the company's main site) and use the identifier and the secret key of the test project as values of the required parameters passed in the request to open the payment form.

 The code samples that are provided on Github contain constants for these parameters